 - Technology consulting firm – advice regarding partnership disputes, trade secret protection, employment issues, venture capital, and corporate governance matters

-- Commodities traders – defense of breach of contract, fiduciary duty, conspiracy, and fraud claims in domestic arbitrations and adversary proceedings
+- Commodities traders – defense of breach of contract, fiduciary duty, conspiracy, and fraud claims in domestic arbitrations and bankruptcy adversary proceedings

 - Fortune 500 retailer – defense of claims through federal jury trial in suit alleging trademark infringement and unfair competition